19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 1 Roberts St, Asheville, NC 28801 | No phone number

-Owned by the famous Bull and Beggar and overlooking the Asheville silo, Baby Bull is a low-key, affordable burger joint in the River Arts District.
+Owned by the famous Bull and Beggar and overlooking the Asheville silo (no fun slogan for a while now, boooo), Baby Bull is a low-key, affordable burger joint in the River Arts District.
 Serving up the best burgers in Asheville, catch “Burger Monday” deals for a burger, fries, and a drink.
-Specials include lobster rolls, fried fish, pork cutlet, or pressed pork sandwich.
+Specials may include lobster rolls and a pork cutlet or pressed pork sandwich.
+I love Baby Bull on a gorgeous spring day and hope they have a fried fish sandwich special.

 Jettie Rae’s Oyster House